On the hunt for the best new restaurants in Bali? Bookmark this page, because here we bring you the hottest new openings of 2023.

 Cha Ching Clan – Canggu

 Slated as the first restaurant in Indonesia to serve Dōngběi cuisine from Northeast China, Cha Ching Clan is an eclectic bistro that pays homage to the region of China where Russia, Korea and Mongolia meet.
-Helmed by Dōngběi natives, Chefs Shifu Dabo and Shifu Yan, the kitchen perfectly blends unique herbs and spices with the freshest locally sourced ingredients.
+Helmed by Dōngběi natives, the kitchen blends unique herbs and spices with the freshest locally sourced ingredients.
 Start your oriental journey with the veggie-friendly spicy soy salad with shiitake mushrooms, soybeans and beancurd sticks.
 Follow with the Emperor Seafood Platter – a shared bounty featuring the catch-of-the-day – and the stir fried Northern Jade Okra with shimeji mushrooms and tofu.
-End with the Sweet Prosperity – a delectable combo of sweet potato and yam, served in a bird’s nest made from spun sugar.
-And don’t leave without trying some of the most creative cocktails we’ve seen: nothing like getting kicked by Bruce Lee with a cocktail inspired by the legendary martial artist himself, or the sweet and tangy One In a Melon, served in (yep, you guessed it) a watermelon!
+End with a delectable combo of sweet potato and yam, served in a bird’s nest made from spun sugar.
+And since there’s nothing like getting kicked by Bruce Lee, try a cocktail inspired by the legendary martial artist himself, or the sweet and tangy One In a Melon, served in (yep, you guessed it) a watermelon!

 Takumi – Seminyak

-Takumi, AKA master of a craft, is an exclusive, reservation-only restaurant in Seminyak unlike anything you can find on the island.
+Takumi, AKA master of a craft, is an exclusive, reservation-only restaurant in Seminyak unlike anything you can find on the island (just what we look for when rounding up Bali’s best new restaurants!).
 Specialising in the art of Kaiseki, Chef Daijiro Horikoshi curates an exquisitely presented nine-course menu using ingredients that celebrate each season.
 The regularly changing menu includes high quality ingredients all the way from Japan, paired perfectly with Bali’s freshest produce.
 Expect the best of the best, from fresh sashimi and nigiri, to organic vegetables, Wagyu beef and foie gras.
 All of this, best enjoyed with the sake selection and wine pairing to get the complete Takumi dining experience.

 Ikan – Nusa Dua

 Sitting right on the beachfront of The Westin Resort Nusa Dua, Bali, Ikan is a casual eatery by day and a sophisticated bar and restaurant by night.
-Within its open-air space, thatched roof and Balinese-inspired designs, you can graze the day away on fresh seafood paired with the best locally sourced ingredients and Indonesian flavours.
+Within its open-air space, thatched roof and Balinese-inspired designs, you can graze on fresh seafood paired with the best locally sourced ingredients and Indonesian flavours.
 Try the light and delicious seaweed salad with seared tuna and Indonesian-style dressing, kuah pindang, and wash it down with a cold craft beer.
 Our top tip: grab a seat by the beach and sip on a sunset aperitif, before making your way to the main dining area for a tapas-style dinner.
-Start with the crab spring rolls served with a tangy star fruit salad, and follow with the slow-cooked ayam betutu and Jimbaran-style grilled fish with vegetables and sambal.
+Start with the crab spring rolls, and follow with the slow-cooked ayam betutu and Jimbaran-style grilled fish.
 Top off the evening with signature cocktails, like the Gunung Agung inspired by Bali’s tallest volcano, and the Italian Job with house-made limoncello.

 Meru Ubud – Ubud